The Importance of Community in Online Courses

 Indie Birth Association

-Indie Birth Association is a free community bringing together doulas, midwives, and pregnant and birthing women with resources and support around autonomous birth.
+Indie Birth Association is a paid community bringing together doulas, midwives, and pregnant and birthing women with resources and support around autonomous birth.

 Because Host Margo Blackstone understood the importance of community for birth workers and pregnant and birthing women, access to the overall network is free.
 Within, Margo and her co-Host Maryn Green offer free and paid course content.